tasneemelsir/Car-Parking-System/README.md

 The demonstration video showcases:

-- Introduction to the system
-- Entry and exit simulation using push buttons
+- Entry and exit simulation using sensors
 - 7-segment updates and LED indication
 - FULL condition display when parking is unavailable